Thyme is a very enjoyable and ideal herb to grow indoors.

 Lots of different varieties of thyme

-If you want to know how to grow thyme indoors a key element will be which type you want to grow – as different types of thyme taste differently and you might want to grow at least 2 or 3 diferent types.
+If you want to know how to grow the plant indoors a key element will be which type you want to grow – as different types taste differently and you might want to grow at least 2 or 3 diferent types.

-There are over 100 different varieties of thyme – some are great for decoration or attracting bees or caterpillars.
+There are over 100 different varieties – some are great for decoration or attracting bees or caterpillars.
 But the most popular ones to grow are:

-- French or common thyme – the one used most often in cooking.
+- French or common – the one used most often in cooking.

 Which is why it’s ideal for growing either using soil or hydroponics on a balacony (if it’s sunny) or using a kitchen hydroponic or aquaponic kit with back up lighting.